-In our observations of ourselves and the hundreds of people we have known and supported over the years, we have come to recognize and appreciate that all of us have predispositions toward the rational, the creative, or the emotional sides of our minds.
-Though we all certainly have a bit of each of these within us, we often lean toward one style over another.
-Just taking a moment to think about all three you may quickly be able to identify which is most dominate for you.
+In our anecdotal observations of ourselves and the people we have known and supported over the years, we have come to recognize and appreciate that all of us have predispositions toward the rational, the creative, or the emotional sides of our minds.
+Though we may have a bit of each of these within us, we often lean toward one style over another.

 So, what's your grieving style?

 At its core, grief taps into our emotional selves - our emotions can spiral into total overdrive, they can fluctuate from day to day, hour to hour, minute to minute.
 Grief can make you feel crazy, which is totally normal, but can be incredibly distressing, even to those comfortable with their emotions.

 We can feel anxiety and guilt.
 We feel deep sadness and overwhelming emptiness.
 Though most of us hide these tough emotions, there is great value in sharing our emotional side while we grieve.
 When these emotions overwhelm us, our inclination can be to avoid them, thinking avoidance will remove our pain.
 We don't like when our emotional side begins to take over everything, so we may run from it or feel embarrassed by it.